8-9-4 Employee Recognition, Official and Unofficial

 NUMBER: 8-9-4 APPROVED DATE: 07-05-2005

-PURPOSE: To provide guidelines for recognition of employees who resign or retire from Trident Technical College, and for hosting other unofficial (non-College sponsored) events for employees.
+PURPOSE: To provide guidelines for recognition of employees who resign or retire from Trident Technical College, and for hosting other unofficial (non-College sponsored) events for employees, in compliance with applicable federal and state laws governing ethics, public expenditures, and use of State property.

 OFFICIAL RECOGNITION FOR EMPLOYEES RETIRING FROM THE COLLEGE